emdok/team-profile-generator/README.md

 # Team Profile Generator
 ## Description
 In this project I used Javascript, Node File System, Inquirer, and Jest to build an application that generates a web page that holds a team's directory.
-Using Inquirer, a user can input information about their employees and new web page will be generated using this information.
+Using Inquirer, a user can input information about their employees and a new web page will be generated using this information.
 ## Table of Contents (Optional)
 If your README is long, add a table of contents to make it easy for users to find what they need.
 - [Installation](#installation)